InteractionDesignFoundation/handbook/library/backend/conventions--laravel.md

 To simplify models & enable better type-hint by IDE for big Models, we should extract a [custom query builder class](https://timacdonald.me/dedicated-eloquent-model-query-builders/).

-It's a recommendation for Models with 4+ query scopes and a requirement for Models with 10+ query scopes.
+It’s a recommendation for Models with 4+ query scopes and a requirement for Models with 10+ query scopes.

-Here's how we can add the builder to the model class.
+Here’s how we can add the builder to the model class.

 ```php
 class User extends Model